SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/06-Expressions.md

 int r = (150-20) / 2 + 5;
 ```

-The standard mathematical rules for the **priorities** of arithmetic operations is applied here as well: multiplication and division are always executed before addition and sutraction.
+The standard mathematical rules for the **priorities** of arithmetic operations is applied here as well: multiplications and divisions are always executed before additions and sutractions.

 If there is an expression placed in **parentheses**, it is calculated **with priority**, just like in math.